hashicorp/design-system/README.md

 See the [changeset docs](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) for more information.

-Note: If you want to ignore a changestep bump in terminal (e.g. major bump for selected "package x" is N/A, want a patch release), press return on the command line to skip that step.
-Press the space bar to select that step.
+Note: If you want to ignore a changeset bump in terminal (e.g. major bump for selected "package x" is N/A, want a patch release), press return on the command line to skip that step.
+Press the spacebar to select that step.

 ### Releasing